Combined Operations Headquarters: History

 The command used air and naval units to deliver the Commandos to various targets, and then recover them.
 Thus, it was a combined arms coordination and command structure.
 Admiral of the Fleet Roger Keyes was the first director, from 17 July 1940 to 27 October 1941.
 He was replaced first by Lord Louis Mountbatten, who led the command for a year.
 He in turn was succeeded by Major General Robert Laycock (October 1943 – 1947).

 It comprised background staff whose job was to plan operations and to develop ideas and equipment to harass the enemy in any way possible.
 It also covered all those who worked with landing craft up to and including the landing ships that were used in the various amphibious operations.

-The badge of Combined Operations was an Albatross over a submachine gun over an anchor, reflecting the three service arms; the Royal Air Force, the British Army and the Royal Navy.
+The badge of Combined Operations was an Eagle over a submachine gun over an anchor, reflecting the three service arms; the Royal Air Force, the British Army and the Royal Navy.
 In 1941 the title of Director of Combined Operations was changed to Adviser Combined Operations.
 In 1942 the title of Adviser Combined Operations was changed to Chief of Combined Operations.